-The DDS reported seven significant interest-absent without leave (AWOL) incident types.
-Four residents left their facilities without authorization but were later returned to safety.
-Three other residents made attempts to leave their facilities without authorization but were unsuccessful.
+The DDS reported one absent without leave (AWOL) incident type, when three residents made an attempt to leave a facility without authorization but were unsuccessful.

 Notification of Incident Types

 Different incident types require different kinds of notification to OLES.
 Based on legislative mandates in Welfare and Institutions Code sections 4023 and 4427.5 et seq., and agreements between OLES and the department, certain serious incident types are required to be reported to OLES within two hours of their discovery.
 Notification of these "Priority One" incident types was deemed to be satisfied by a telephone call to the OLES hotline in the two-hour period and the receipt of a detailed report within 24 hours of the time and date of discovery of the reportable incident.
 "Priority Two" threshold incidents require notification within 24 hours of the time and date of discovery.
 Priority One and Two threshold incident types are shown in the tables below.